 5 Favourite Teams to Win the 2026 World Cup

 A few nations enter the 2026 tournament with stronger cases than the rest.
-Their recent results, squad depth, and long-term consistency place them among the leading World Cup favourites.
+Their recent results (both before and in the World Cup 2026), squad depth, and long-term consistency place them among the leading World Cup favourites.
 The best World Cup betting sites rate them highly, and our analysis also gives them a strong chance of winning the tournament.

 1. Argentina – FIFA Ranking 2